Tips for Florida RV Summer Storage

 Now let's address the insects.
 Here are some simple tips for preventing an invasion of insects into an RV when in storage.
 Some of them are common sense and some of them are unique solutions that RVers have come up with and say that they work

-Just a heads up for you, I do not guarantee that all of these tips work, but give it a shot.
+Just a heads up for you, I do not guarantee that all these tips work, but give it a shot.
 Let's start with the simplest steps first.

-* Remove all other food stuffs from the RV unless they are sealed in a can or bottle.
+* Remove all other foodstuffs from the RV unless they are sealed in a can or bottle.

 Put plugs in all the sink drains; make sure the toilet seats are down.
-Cover the shower or bathtub drain (yes, some RVs do have bath tubs).
+Cover the shower or bathtub drain (yes, some RVs do have bathtubs).

 * Turn off the propane at the tank, not only is this a safety tip, but it also stops little insects who love the smell of propane odorizer from congregating in the stove and fridge area.
-Believe it or not there does not have to be any leak of propane, these little critters somehow are able to detect it and are drawn to it like a moth is drawn to a light.
+Believe it or not there does not have to be any leak of propane, these little critters somehow can detect it and are drawn to it like a moth is drawn to a light.

-* Make sure all windows, exterior doors and slideouts are tightly closed.
+* Make sure all windows, exterior doors, and slideouts are tightly closed.

-* If you are storing the RV in an area where pets etc. cannot get to it, spread Roach and ant powder around the tires, leveler jacks etc. Remember if it rains the powder will have to be re-applied.
+* If you are storing the RV in an area where pets etc. cannot get to it, spread Roach and ant powder around the tires, leveler jacks, etc. Remember if it rains the powder will have to be re-applied.

-* Since your RV is going to be plugged into electric, make sure that the Trailer's power cord is not touching the ground.
+* Since your RV is going to be plugged into electric, make sure

 * Check for any areas under your Fiver that may allow insects to crawl in.
 Do the same for the interior, in particular around slideouts, cabinets, etc. If you find some gaps, go to the hardware store and get a can of expanding foam sealer and seal them.